zetria-org/zetria-public-api/README.md

 # How to Contribute?

-Of the categories above, make sure you **only edit "user contribution" and "external links"**.
-If you feel like to, you can throw things in there, so that others can benefit. 🌹
+Of the categories above, make sure you **only edit "user contribution" and "external links."** If you feel like to, you can throw things in there, so that others can benefit. 🌹